popzxc/zksync-interop-demo/README.md

 Several times I've encountered situation where requests suddenly stop finalizing, usually if I dropped a few requests while they weren't finalized.
 Not sure why it happens, but in such case the solution is to re-initialize the chains and start from fresh state.

+### No fee estimation

+Right now, gas limits and fees for interop transactions are hardcoded.
+Making it work "properly" is left as an exercise for the reader.

 ## License